nicolealdurien/nicolealdurien/README.md

 #### After more than six years in healthcare working as a medical laboratory scientist and specialist in blood banking, I saw how software enabled the hospitals and laboratories I worked for to care for so many more patients than we could without it.
 This made me want to apply my drive to help others toward learning how to build and support similar at-scale solutions, so I made the leap and signed up for a full-stack development bootcamp.

-#### Now I am helping to maintain existing tools and develop new ones for an EdTech company whose work helps over 200k low-income/non-traditional students each term.
+#### Now I am helping to maintain existing tools and develop new ones for Lumen Learning, an EdTech company whose work helps over 200k low-income/non-traditional students each term.
 I am an unabashed nerd who is always excited to keep learning, growing, and doing work that makes the world a better place.

 ### 🌎&nbsp;&nbsp;Find Me Around The Web